 Best Tools to Monitor Network Bandwidth on a Linux Server

-As businesses rely more and more on digital technology, need to monitor network bandwidth on a Linux server becomes increasingly important.
-Keeping an eye on network usage allows administrators to ensure network is running smoothly and that all users have bandwidth they need.
-In this article, we'll look at some of best tools for monitoring network bandwidth on a Linux server.
+As businesses rely more on digital technology, the need to monitor network bandwidth on a Linux server becomes increasingly important.
+Keeping an eye on network usage allows administrators to ensure the network is running smoothly and that all users have the bandwidth they need.
+This article explores the best tools for monitoring network bandwidth on a Linux server.

 nload

-nload is a simple yet effective tool for monitoring network bandwidth.
-It's a command-line utility that shows real-time network usage for incoming and outgoing traffic separately. nload also displays total amount of data that has been transferred, making it easy to keep track of bandwidth usage.
-It's a lightweight tool that doesn't consume too many system resources, making it ideal for monitoring network usage on a low-end server.
+nload is a simple yet effective command-line tool for monitoring network bandwidth in real-time.
+It displays incoming and outgoing traffic separately, along with the total amount of data transferred.
+This lightweight tool doesn't consume many system resources, making it ideal for low-end servers.

 sudo apt-get install nload